brudil/api/README.md

-# urf-website
-The URF Website
+# URF website

+The University Radio Falmer website, built with Wagtail.

+## Stack

+* Django and Wagtail
+* Postgres